 It’s easy to check in when your child lives under your roof.
 But have you given thought to how you will communicate from a distance?
 When you both have a free moment, it’s a good idea to sit down and discuss whether you prefer phone calls, texts, or video chats—and how frequently you will check in with each other.
 Make it clear you want them to have their freedom but also want to keep abreast of their lives.

 4. Clarify Communication About Grades

 In the same vein, it’s wise to discuss how you’ll communicate about grades.
-At many high schools, parents have access to online portals where they can see scores for each of their child’s assignments, and they can easily contact teachers via phone and email.
+At many high schools, parents and guardians have access to online portals where they can see scores for each of their child’s assignments, and they can easily contact teachers via phone and email.
 In college, only your child has access to this information.

 Take the time to talk to your child about how to best share assignments and grades so you can help watch for problems without overstepping your role.
 Explain that you simply want to ensure they get the most out of their college experience and provide a level of academic support.

 Your child very well may struggle in a class, disagree with a roommate, or have trouble making friends at some point.
 In these situations, do your best to offer support while allowing your child to advocate for themselves.
 There are obstacles every person needs to overcome in their lives, and they’ve got to do it themselves.
 (Of course, if your child is dealing with serious issues, you may want to intervene.)

 The kid who comes home at Thanksgiving or Christmas may not be the same one you dropped off at the start of the semester.
 As your child becomes more mature and independent, the way you relate to each other will change.
 This is normal—and healthy!